23f2004417/23f2004417_TDS_Project1/README.md

 **Surprising Facts:**

-I found three users who do not have any public repositories but still have at least 11 followers.
+I found three users who do not have any public repositories but still have a countable number of followers.
 Additionally, hireable users tend to follow more people than those who are not hireable.

 **Actions for Developers:**

-Increasing the number of repositories and the length of your bio can help in increasing the number of followers.
+Increasing the number of repositories and the length of your bio can help in increasing the number of followers as there is a positive correlation between number of repositories or length of bio against the number of followers.

 You can find all the code I used to scrape, analyze, and answer these questions in the following Google Colab notebook link:
 (https://colab.research.google.com/drive/1465n2I1x_Jtd56KuWcK8Yn7eHksQeKjS?usp=sharing).

+**File for the same have also been uploaded.
+(TDS_Project_1.ipynb)**